cea-hpc/modules/INSTALL.rst

                       Build and install the Modules Tcl extension library which provides optimized Tcl commands for the modulecmd.tcl script.
+--enable-multilib-support
+                      Support multilib systems by looking in modulecmd.tcl at an alternative location where to find the Modules Tcl extension library depending on current machine
+                      architecture.
 --enable-versioning   Append Modules version to installation prefix and deploy
                       a ``versions`` modulepath shared between all versioning enabled Modules installation.
 A modulefile corresponding